What is Urinary Incontinence?

 You can also talk to your OB-GYN about therapeutic and medical interventions, such as:

 Physical therapy for urinary incontinence can include a few different strategies.
-You may be asked to change your fluid intake and practice Kegel exercises to strengthen your pelvic floor muscles.
+You may be asked to change your fluid intake and practice pelvic muscle exercises, such as Kegel exercises to strengthen your pelvic floor muscles.
 Your physical therapist will also show you techniques for bladder training.
 This is to reduce the frequency of the urge to urinate to normal levels (about every 4 hours during the day and between 4-8 hours at night).
 Your therapist may employ a technique called biofeedback to teach you how to monitor your body’s natural signals.

-If urinary incontinence is caused by overactive bladder muscles, then there are some medications can help keep the muscular contractions under control.
+If urinary incontinence is caused by overactive bladder muscles, then there are some medications that can help keep the muscular contractions under control.

 Bulking agents are substances that are injected into the tissues surrounding the urethra.
-They can add support and bulk to the tissue, and shrink the urethral opening.
+They can add support and bulk to the tissue and shrink the urethral opening.
 This helps stop the flow of urine.

 A pessary is a small, doughnut-shaped device that is inserted into your vagina to help provide support for prolapsed pelvic tissue and organs.
 Some devices can put pressure on the urethra, aiding in the prevention of leaks.
 A pessary is a good choice for women who may not be good candidates for surgery.